krugerk/beeminder-apidocs/source/index.html.md

 Append the access token as a parameter on any API requests you make on behalf of that user.
-For example, your first request will probably be to get information about the [User](#user) who just authorized your app and so will look something like this:
+For example, your first request will probably be to get information about the [User](#user) who just authorized your app.

 You can literally use "me" in place of the username for any endpoint and it will be macro-expanded to the username of the authorized user.

 ### 5. Optional: De-authorization callback

-If you provide a Post De-Authorization Callback url when you register your client, we will make a POST to your endpoint when a user removes your app.
+If you provide a Post De-Authorization Callback URL when you register your client, we will make a POST to your endpoint when a user removes your app.
 The POST will include the access_token removed in the body of the request.

+### 6. Optional: Autofetch callback

+The autofetch callback URL is also optional.
+We will POST to this URL if provided, including the params username, and slug when the user wants new data from you.
+E.g., when the user pushes the manual refresh button, or prior to sending alerts to the user, and before derailing the goal at the end of an eep day.

 [Back to top](#)